 Jenny Wiik is a lecturer in media and communication studies.
 She works both at University of Gothenburg's Department of Journalism, Media and Communication and Malmö University's School of Arts and Communication.
-Starting next March, she will be employed for two years at Linholmen Science Park as a so-called Flexit researcher.
-In her new role, Wiik will contribute to Medier & Demokrati and AI Innovation of Sweden, the country's centre for applications within AI innovation and research.
+Starting next March, she will be employed for two years at Lindholmen Science Park as a so-called Flexit researcher.
+In her new role, Wiik will contribute to Medier & demokrati and AI Innovation of Sweden, the country's centre for applications within AI innovation and research.

 A Flexit researcher is a doctoral researcher within humanities and social sciences.
 Riksbankens Jubileumsfond (RJ) provided partial financing for the job position whose purpose is to stimulate increased collaboration between academics and the commercial sector.
 In this role, the researcher spends 75% of their time leading a relevant research project and 25% working for the relevant companies.

 - As a researcher, I can provide a new approach to the work and a new line of thinking, which should be beneficial and refreshing.
 It will afford me the benefit of developing new knowledge together with the parties who are influenced by it, which is a real pleasure, says Wiik.

 The project that Wiik will lead is called 'The automation of journalism.
 Innovation, collaboration and knowledge management with implementation of AI in news media companies'.
 The goal is to gain an understanding of how news media handle different areas of expertise, work flows and - sometimes - conflicting goals associated with the automation of journalistic production and publication.
 The project also includes the identification of the democratic driving forces that exist within news media's development and innovation processes.
 In addition to Medier & demokrati and AI Innovation of Sweden, Wiik will also work externally for various media companies.

 - It's essential to find methods of innovation that reinvigorate the work and at the same time preserve journalism's editorial values.